 Some prescription medications are also considered controlled substances and possessing them without a valid prescription is against the law.

-In many cases, those who have been charged with simple possession may be eligible for a drug diversion or treatment program instead of incarceration in jail or prison.
+In many cases, those who have been charged with simple possession may be eligible for a drug diversion or treatment program instead of incarceration in jail.
 Successful completion of the program can lead to the dismissal of the charges at some point.
-However, failure to complete the program as directed by the court may mean jail or prison time.
+However, failure to complete the program as directed by the court may mean jail.
 In any event, a consultation with a qualified attorney is essential to knowing all of the options available and to ensuring that all of your rights are protected.

 Sale of a Controlled Substance